hiroa-inami/text-wallpaper-generator-4k/README.md

 3. add your favorite font to fonts folder (Optional)
 4. run exe

+# How it works
+[code](https://github.com/hiroa-inami/text-wallpaper-generator-4k/blob/main/src/main.rs) is a single file with 140 lines
+comments will help you

 # How to build
 Install [Rust](https://www.rust-lang.org/tools/install)
 clone repo and